 I am a regular tutor at Made & Making, a fantastic workshop space in Hassocks, East Sussex, who also hold workshops on a number of other creative subjects and skills.
 To visit their website and to book on to one of my classes there, visit the below website.

 Currently I also have work displayed at Nutley Edge Cottages in Nutley; fabulous holiday homes on the edge of Ashdown Forest.
 If you fancy visiting my little area of the world, you could book a cottage with my work already in it!
 Items on the walls of these cottages are also for sale.

-More recently I have become a stockist of kits for three lovely haberdashery and craft shops.
+More recently I have become a stockist of kits for two lovely haberdashery and craft shops.
 All are totally worth visiting if you are in their area!

 the-stitchery in Lewes, East Sussex.
 (As well as stocking some of my regular kits, we have also developed a very special, exclusive kit only available in the store.)

 Closs & Hamblin Ltd in Brighton, Tunbridge Wells, Horsham, Winchester and Canterbury.

 I am looking into selling my kits in other high street stores also so keep your eyes peeled!

 If you have any further questions about my work please use the 'Get In Touch' form to send me a message, or click on any of my social media buttons to follow my creative journey wherever suits you best.